eleven001/Laravel-Login/README.md

 A basic membership system made with Laravel.
 Functionalities include Sign In, Sign Out, Forgot password, Sign Up, and Email activation.
 The design is responsive and made with Bootstrap v3.1.1.

+I use this everytime I start a project that requires a login system.

 Configure
 =========

 To configure you need to open:

 - app/config/database.php
+  - You will need to change your default driver and its info: host, database, username, and password.
 - app/config/mail.php
+  - You will need to change host, port, from, username, and password

 Also, install a users table of this kind: